 Epoxy flooring is the most popular type of resin floors that is most used in industrial flooring.
 Epoxy resin is a thermodynamic material with high stability and is the best option for places that need foam with electrical conductivity.

 There are different types of epoxy, each with its characteristics depending on its application.
 But all epoxies are very hard and stick to concrete.
 As a result, the concrete under the epoxy layer is protected against shocks, water ingress, abrasion, rot, the damaging effects of oils and other chemicals.

-If epoxy flooring is damaged, it must be wholly replaced.
+If epoxy domestic resin flooring is damaged, it must be wholly replaced.
 On the other hand, changing these levels is very time-consuming; Thus, in the event of damage to the epoxy surface, the business in question will bear a high cost.

 Epoxy flooring has a higher compressive strength than polyurethane flooring.
 For this reason, epoxy flooring is commonly used in heavy machinery industries, warehouses, and logistics centers with high-traffic vehicles.

 The reaction of polyurethane and epoxy flooring to different chemicals is different.
 For example, polyurethane has better resistance to organic acids such as lactic acid, so it is more commonly used in the food industry, especially in the dairy industry, which is constantly exposed to lactic acid.
 In situations where the probability of corrosion of epoxy against such acids is higher, this type of flooring is more resistant to sulfuric acid.
 As a result, they are used in industries that deal with these types of acids, such as batteries.